ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ### RubyLLM: One API, One Person, One Machine for AI
 Carmine Paolino
-> A clean interface for building apps that use AI with Ruby.
+> The Merchants of Complexity have sold the AI world a lie.
+You need their frameworks.
+Their SDKs.
+Their enterprise architectures.
+Bullshit.
+AI today is just API calls.
+That's it.
+And when the game becomes building products instead of training models, complexity is death and simplicity is everything.
+Rails proved it.
+>
+> RubyLLM: one API for every model, every vendor.
+One developer on one machine serving thousands.
+While Python developers debug their 14-line "Hello World," we're shipping.
+Ruby's time in AI isn't coming - it's here.

 RubyLLM is such an incredibly clean interface for building apps that use AI!
 I appreciate Carmine Paolino's passion for simple interfaces and the philosophy behind it.
+In many ways, I feel the code could've spoken for itself.

 *📺 Recording will be available at [RubyEvents](https://www.rubyevents.org/talks/keynote-rubyllm-one-api-one-person-one-machine-for-ai)*